tr8dr/tr8dr.github.io/_posts/2020-11-28-AnalystRatings.markdown

 seems that __no one analyst (firm) is particularly accurate__.
 However the moving average of the combined scores seems to have relevance for forward returns.

-The good news is that __the combined analyst rankings were more relevant than prior returns__, given the earlier ranking in the list that relative or absolute prior returns.
+The good news is that __the combined analyst rankings are more relevant than prior returns__ for predicting forward return.
 This points to __more information in the ensemble of analysts__, than is present in the prior returns.

 ### Classification On Individual Stocks
 We have 2 significant problems in running a classification on daily equity data: